erenyusufduran/path/09-blockchain/01-hyperledger/02-course/10-fabric-raft.md

 - At the organization level, org admins have to make updates to the core.yaml and orderer.yaml.
   - orderer.yaml - Org Admins responsible for TLS setup
   - core.yaml - Org Admins responsible for Cluster setup

+## Setup the Orderer TLS

+Peer nodes will need to be configured so that they can connect to the orderer enabled for TLS.

+> Update to the TLS setup for orderer requires a local change.

+1. Setup the TLS parameters

+   - General:
+     - TLS:
+     - Enabled: true to enable TLS
+     - PrivateKey: TLS private key
+     - Certifcate: TLS server certificate
+     - RootCAs: List of Root CA's
+   - peer:
+     - tls:
+       - enabled
+       - key
+       - cert
+       - clientRootCAs: - files:

+   Crypto for TLS `docker/config/docker-compose-base.yaml`

+   - Launch `docker/init.stup.sh tls`
+   - `docker/launch.sh`

+2. Initialize and launch the setup
+3. Test the setup with TLS enabled
+   - To test the script `./test-all.sh tls`
+     - executes `docker/bins/cc-test.sh`